-Yosemite is one of our favorite places to visit.
-Saving Yosemite as a place all can enjoy dates back to 1864 when Abraham Lincoln signed the Yosemite Grant.
+Yosemite is one of our favorite places to visit – a place that dates back to 1864 when Abraham Lincoln signed the Yosemite Grant all can enjoy.
 On October 1st, 1890, Yosemite was declared a national park.
 It’s because of people like John Muir, Teddy Roosevelt, and the many who lovingly tended to the land long before that we get to enjoy this place in all its splendor.

 Ironically, even though I was born and raised in California, my first time visiting Yosemite was after we’d moved to Arizona.
 It’s a late romance for me.
 I love everything, everything about the place except for the traffic.
 I look down the valley and wonder how the Native Americans lived, what the first explorers saw, and how the early visitors camped.
 Mark camped there for the first time as a 6th grader with a hiking group.
 They hiked to Half Dome Base Camp for the night, and then made their way to the top of Half Dome the next day.
 He tells the story of laying down at the top with their heads over the edge watching the rock climbers come up the face.

 Our most recent trip was an empty nest adventure in May 2016.
 California was coming off a really wet winter, and we timed our trip just right.
 The waterfalls were amazing!
 We were also treated to several new ones flowing over the edge.
 I can’t imagine the amount of water pooling way up there.